 Just in case you’ve never heard about Svalbard, you should Google it now.
 Svalbard is a Norwegian archipelago between mainland Norway and North Pole.
 Even though it’s part of Norway, it is not part of Schengen.
 If you come from countries with requirements for Schengen visa (just like me, from Indonesia), just note that you can go to Svalbard only with a Schengen visa as Svalbard does not require a special visa.
 However, make sure that your Schengen visa is still valid and you are entitled for at least dual entries.

-I’ve told this idea of visiting Svalbard to my husband, but he seems to hate it as he’s not a fan of cold weather, haha… So if you’re maybe interested to do this kind of anti-mainstream trip someday, let me know.
+I’ve told this idea of visiting Svalbard to my partner, but he seems to hate it as he’s not a fan of cold weather, haha… So if you’re maybe interested to do this kind of anti-mainstream trip someday, let me know.
 Maybe we can go chasing Aurora Borealis together.
 Cheers! xxx

 Source of featured image: click here